mal5482/2018CS109A_FinalProject_G18/Models.md

 ```

 ***Each Label Performance***<br>
-We looked at the prediction accuracy of the best model on each diagnosis label, and we found they still remained high, expect for the accuracy of the second label (AD).
+The test accuracy of the best model on each diagnosis label are comparable to the overall accuracy, expect for the accuracy of the second label (AD).

 ```py
 # prediction accuracy of each label of regression imputation model